 Simplified up-front quotes

-Providing fast responses to customer RFQs can benefit both parties: customers get shorter turnarounds, which gives them incentive to use the manufacturer’s services.
+Providing fast responses to customer RFQs can benefit both parties: customers get shorter turnarounds, which gives them the incentive to use the manufacturer’s services.

 Accurate delay prediction